devinberkeley/aic-f-x1/README.md

-# Instructions will go here
+# Instructions can go here

 Some witty banter to make students feel happy and comfortable starting out on their first assignment...